 How to redirect a post or page

-The redirect functionality has been created to solve problems with redirects in your WordPress site.
+The redirect functionality is available in Yoast SEO Premium.
+We created it to solve problems with redirects in your WordPress site.
 To do this, we use relative input for redirecting.
-This means you do not need to enter your site address in the old URL because we already add it for you using the WordPress site address found under Settings → General → Site Address in your WordPress admin.
+Consequently, you do not need to enter your site address in the old URL.
+We already add it for you using the WordPress site address found under Settings → General → Site Address in your WordPress admin.

 The target URL can be both as well, but can also contain an external URL, for example: https://www.google.com.